Flyfishing Forecast

 Action in the coastal gulf with false albacore, tripletail, Spanish mackerel, blues and more should explode during November!
 You may also find blues, Spanish mackerel and pompano mixed with trout on deep grass flats this month.
 You should also find larger trout in skinny water along with reds.
 Snook will stage around bars and on shallow flats as they make their move towards winter areas.

-Spotted Seatrout has reopened to harvest in southwest Florida with a 3 fish per person, bag limit and a 6 fish boat limit.
+Spotted sea trout fishing should also be good this month.
+Regulations have changed with a 3 fish per person, bag limit and a 6 fish boat limit.
 Trout must be from 15”-19” with one allowed per vessel over 19”.
-I feel that it’s important to protect these larger trout, which are usually female breeders.
-Snook remains closed to harvest in the Charlotte Harbor area.
-Full regulations and details can be viewed at https://myfwc.com/ .
+In my opinion it’s important to protect larger trout, which are usually female breeders.
+Full regulations and details on trout and other species can be viewed at https://myfwc.com/ .

 You’ll find snook staging around docks and bridges in the ICW, along sand bars and in potholes on shallow flats.
 They may be along mangrove shorelines when the tide is high.
 Small white flies, like my Grassett Snook Minnow, should work well around dock and bridge fender lights.
 Wider profile flies like Lefty’s Deceiver or my Grassett Flats Minnow fly should be good choices for snook in shallow water.
 Fish the strongest tides for the best action.
 I like the ICW between Sarasota and Venice at night for snook in November.